masoncla/fraud_detection/README.md

-# A fraud detection case study completed while a student with Galvanize Data Science Immersive
+# A fraud detection case study completed while a student with Galvanize Data Science Immersive as part of a team of four.

 ## Premise
 You are a contract data scientist/consultant hired by a new e-commerce site to try to weed out fraudsters.
-The company unfortunately does not have much data science expertise... so you must properly scope and present your solution to the manager before you embark on your analysis.
-Also, you will need to build a sustainable software project that you can hand off to the companies engineers by deploying your model in the cloud.
-Since others will potentially use/extend your code you **NEED** to properly encapsulate your code and leave plenty of comments.